 With over 30 million tourists visiting each year, there is no shortage of hotel rooms in San Diego.

 Always shop around and dig for the best prices, but if you’re in a hurry, here are just some of the top rated hotels by previous guests visiting San Diego:

-We suggest you consider either Gaslamp, La Jolla or Downtown San Diego as the best place to search for hotels.
+We suggest you look at Gaslamp, La Jolla, Pacific Beach or Downtown San Diego as the best places to search for hotels.
 Families might also want to consider Coronado and resorts around SeaWorld.